dinaabuzeena/Reading-Notes-Repo-201/README.md

 # Reading-Notes-Repo-201

+**Code 201 Reading Notes**

-### hi My name is a Dina abuzenah i'm communication engineer i'm graduated from Al Blqaa applied University
+##### hi My name is a Dina abuzenah i'm communication engineer i'm graduated from Al Blqaa applied University, The aim of taking this course is to obtain new opportunities in the field of work